ljwagerfield/scala-type-inference/README.md

 For example:

-    trait Person[P <: Person[P, H], H] {
+    trait Vehicle[V <: Vehicle[V, W], W] {
-        def colorHair(hairDye: H): P
+        def replaceWheels(wheels: W): V
     }

 becomes:

-    trait Person[V, H] {
+    trait Vehicle[T, W] {
-        val visibleFeatures: V
+        val vehicleType: T
-        def colorHair(hairDye: H): Person[V, H]
+        def replaceWheels(wheels: W): Vehicle[T, W]
     }

-Here, the 'expected change' is the person's visible features - the previous example assumed this would be added through inheritance, requiring an f-bounded type that made inference of `H` impossible for any function using `Person`.
+Here, the 'expected change' is the vehicle type (e.g `Bike`, `Car`, `Lorry`).
+The previous example assumed this would be added through inheritance, requiring an f-bounded type that made inference of `W` impossible for any function using `Vehicle`.
+The new method, which uses composition, does not exhibit this problem.

 ### Previous parameters are not used to infer future parameters